 This Proxy Statement contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 (the "Act").
 Forward-looking statements include, among other things, statements that describe or relate to the Company's plans, initiatives, projections, vision, goals, targets, commitments, expectations, objectives, prospects, strategies, or financial outlook, and the assumptions underlying or relating thereto.
 In some cases, we may use words such as "expect," "believe," "intend," "anticipate," "estimate," "forecast," "indicate," "project," "predict," "plan," "may," "will," "could," "should," "would," "potential," and words of similar meaning, as well as other words or expressions referencing future events, conditions, or circumstances, to identify forward-looking statements.
 We intend these forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in the Act.
 Forward-looking statements are not guarantees of future performance.
 Our forward-looking statements are based on our current beliefs, expectations, and assumptions, which may not prove to be accurate, and are subject to known and unknown risks and uncertainties, many of which are outside of our control.
 These risks and uncertainties are discussed in our filings with the U.S. Securities and Exchange Commission, including our most recent annual report on Form 10-K (including, but not limited to, Part I, Item 1a.
-Risk Factors), quarterly reports on Form 10-Q, and current reports on Form 8-K. Any forward-looking statements beaks only as of the date on which it is made.
-You are cautioned not to place undue reliance on any forward-looking statements.
-Except as required by law, we undertake no obligation to publicly update or release any revisions to these forward-looking statements to reflect any events or circums
+Risk Factors), quarterly reports on Form 10-Q, and current reports on Form 8-K. Any forward-looking statements we undertake no obligation to publicly update or release any revisions to these forward-looking statements to reflect any events or circumstances after the date of this Proxy Statement or to reflect the occurrence of unanticipated events, whether as a result of new information, future events,